seamusdemora/PiFormulae/PiCameraAntics.md

 `raspivid -o mymovie.h264 -t 10000`   (creates a 10,000 msec/10 sec video, and saves it as `mymovie.h264`)

-The commands are 'feature-rich', especially `raspivid`, and allows you to do, for example, a [time-lapse sequence](https://en.wikipedia.org/wiki/Time-lapse_photography) quite easily:
+The command options are 'feature-rich', especially `raspivid`, and allows you to create, for example, a [time-lapse sequence](https://en.wikipedia.org/wiki/Time-lapse_photography) quite easily:

     raspistill -t 600000 -tl 10000 -o image_num_%03d_today.jpg -l latest.jpg